Hermes-888/storybuilder/README.md

 # Story Builder

-An online storyboard application with rich text and image tools.
+An online storyboard building/managment application with rich text and image tools.

 ![](public/images/storyboard.png)

 Story Builder can import and export xls files.
-New, Save, SaveAs (for modified courses), Open
+Project status indicator.
+In Progress, Published ..., Export Id and Cues text column.
+(Narration script) Button to download all Images to a local folder.

+Context menu & Toolbar Menu across top
+Insert Row, Copy, Paste, Delete Rows ...
+Multiple row selection.
-Context menu: Insert Row, copy, paste, ... (or Toolbar Menu across top) Drag Rows to change the order?
+Drag Rows to change the order?
 Columns are resizeable?
-Slide Rows can collapse its slide data rows. (#grouping) Cells are Rich Text (Bold, italic, TBD, ...)
+Slide Rows can collapse its slide data rows. (#grouping) Cells are Rich Text (Bold, italic, ol & ul lists, TBD, ...)
-Only the Screen Text and Image Info cells?
+Rich text only in the Screen Text and Image Info cells?
+Plain text in the Cues column.

 Images are displayed as a 320 x 180 thumbnail in a cell.
 Preview the full image in a modal by clicking on the thumbnail.
 Optional Notes and image stats panel.

-Upload and Download buttons save and retrieve the full image stored using Filepond?
+Upload and Download buttons save and retrieve the full image.
+Stored using Filepond?
 Select an image already in Filepond?

-tooltip instructions on each button.
+Tooltip instructions on buttons.

 ## ToDo: